Cybersecurity & Information Systems

 •

-Degree: Bachelor of Science in Computer & Information Systems
+Degree: Bachelor of Science in Cybersecurity

 The Bureau of Labor Statistics predicts a 33% increase in the demand for information security analysts between 2020 and 2030—an increase of 47,100 jobs.
 According to Cybersecurity Magazine, the number of unfilled cybersecurity jobs grew by 350 percent, from one million positions in 2013 to 3.5 million in 2021.